-Do you love Christmas?
+Do you love Christmas and Christmas treats?
 Making Christmas treats is one of my family’s favorite Christmas traditions!
 Lots and lots of treats, to be exact!
 Here are more than 40 easy and fun Christmas Treats for you to try with your family!

 Classic Christmas Treats

-Penguin Bites, from Delightful E Made, are made with a nutter butter of your choice.
+Penguin Bites are made with a nutter butter of your choice.
 You can swap that out for sunflower seed butter if you are baking for someone with a nut allergy, too!
+Delightfule Made

-Totally the Bomb‘s Elf Rice Krispie Treats totally look like little elf hats, and they are so fun to make!
+Elf Rice Krispie Treats totally look like little elf hats, and they are so fun to make!
+From Totally The Bomb

-Santa Nutter Butter Cookies… I don’t need to say any more!
+I don’t need to say any more, these are sweet, salty, and delicious!
 Loving this yummy recipe from Simplistically Living!

-Betty Crocker‘s Fudge Inside Cookie Cutters are the cutest way to gift fudge!
+Fudge Inside Cookie Cutters are the cutest way to gift fudge!
 I never would have thought to package them inside a cookie cutter!
+From Betty Crocker‘s

-Tastes of Lizzy T‘s Buck-Eye Brownie Cookies are the best mix of chocolate and peanut butter!
+Buck-Eye Brownie Cookies are the best mix of chocolate and peanut butter!
+From Tastes of Lizzy T‘s

 Kid-Friendly Christmas Treats